lupyuen/lupyuen.github.io/src/lvgl2.md

 _We've seen the LVGL Demo Apps for PinePhone..._

-_So we can create our own Touchscreen App for PinePhone?_
+_Can we create our own Touchscreen App for PinePhone?_

 Yep!
 With LVGL, NuttX on PinePhone runs Touchscreen Apps _almost_ like a regular Smartphone.